jperez3/digitalocean-tf/t1/README.md

 ### In Review

-* You set up your DigitalOcean account
+* Set up your DigitalOcean account
 * Configured a droplet SSH key
 * Learned about `.tf` files
 * Created your first resource definition
 * Installed Terraform
 * Learned about Terraform init/plan/apply
-* Provisioned via the terraform command
+* Provisioned via the Terraform command
 * SSH'd into the newly provisioned droplet
 * Destroyed the droplet